-we are proactive in working toward this goal, poc are enthusiastically encouraged to apply. internal training and mentorship is ongoing. we will fight the repercussions of centuries old, ongoing pandemic of systemic racism to help ensure an equitable workplace. we acknowledge that we still have more work and growth ahead of us and will continue to prioritize diversity in our hiring process.
+we are proactive in working toward this goal, poc are enthusiastically encouraged to apply. internal training and mentorship is ongoing. we will fight the repercussions of centuries old, ongoing systemic racism to help ensure an equitable workplace. we acknowledge that we still have more work and growth ahead of us and will continue to prioritize diversity in our hiring process.

 we realize this is just a drop in the bucket, and we know we need to help make real and lasting change. in addition to our ongoing activism and fundraising efforts for our charity partners, we have compiled a list of resources that specifically advance and elevate the cause of equity for bipoc, and help us all stay engaged. this is by no means a comprehensive list, it's just one list of many for us to find ways to help connect with each other and truly see each other. it is our duty to help put an end to systemic racism. below our list of resources, you will find the changes that beacon's closet is making in our own ongoing efforts to be an anti-racist company.